 It can all seem a little daunting if you don’t speak perfect Czech, or if you happen to live outside of Czech Republic.
 Trust me, when I first started planning my wedding in Czech Republic, it all seemed a little too much to handle!
 I looked at places all across Europe, from Italy to Austria to Switzerland and beyond.
 But nothing was as beautiful to me as these gorgeous castles in the Czech countryside.
 That’s why I’m spilling all my best secrets for wedding venues in Prague Czech Republic and beyond – so couples living in Czech Republic and abroad can plan their own magical wedding days!

 Where should you begin?
 Well, many expat couples and destination wedding couples look for wedding venues in Czech Republic near Prague.
+Many of these venues will also work for an elopement wedding in Prague.
 After all, when you’re planning a destination wedding in Czech Republic, most of your guests will stay in Prague.
 So why not book your wedding at one of the most beautiful castles in Czech Republic?

 How to pick a wedding venue in Czech Republic